How to Make Reading Japanese Easy

 Google Translate

 With the OCR capabilities of Google Translate, you can easily take a picture of a word or sentence you don’t understand and quickly get the translation and pronunciation.
-Start by opening Google Translate on your phone and press the camera button in the bottom right corner.
+Start by opening Google Translate and pressing the camera button in the bottom right corner.

 Next, take a picture of what you want to translate, then at the top of your screen, make sure you have it set to “show original text.”
 Showing the original text is very important for learners because it will allow you to copy words and select just the sections you want to translate.
 Also, the OCR is more likely to mess up the translation if you don’t manually select the text.